Romani people in Slovenia: Demographics and living conditions

-Background
+History

 The Romani people originate from Northern India, presumably from the northwestern Indian states of Rajasthan and Punjab.

 The first report of the Roma in the Slovenia region dates from 1453 and refers to a smith.
 During World War II, part of Slovenia was annexed to Germany and the Roma living there were taken to concentration camps.

 During the Second World War, on 19 July 1942, the Partisan White Carniola Detachment took 61 Roma from Kanižarica.
 They were marched to Mavrlen, which had recently been emptied of its Gottschee German residents, held prisoner there for two days, and then murdered and buried in the Zagradec Mass Grave (Grobišče Zagradec) southeast of the abandoned settlement of Gradec, now part of the settlement of Rožič Vrh.
 Altogether, around 200 Romani people of Slovenia were killed during the Second World War.

+Culture

+In Slovenia, the Romani community holds a belief in vampires that appear ordinary yet possess a jellylike appearance, as they are said to have abandoned their bones in the grave.
+Roma TV So Vakeres is a television magazine program aimed at the Slovenian Roma community, produced by RTV Slovenija in the Romani language.